sforstephan/JBNST24/README.md

 - Optimization Toolbox
 - Global Optimization Toolbox
 - Statistics and Machine Learning Toolbox
-# Cloning the model
-- Install a Git-GUI on your computer (e.g. [GitHub Desktop](https://desktop.github.com/)).
-- Start the Programm and make an account.
-- Go back to GitFront and click on the "clone"-button on the top right side.
-- Copy the link and go back to your Git-GUI.
-- Import or "clone" a repository from the internet.
-- As soon as the import is finished close the program.
-- The whole project should now be at Documents/Git-GUI/ProjectName (e.g. Documents/GitHub/ProjectSarah).

 # Running the model
-Open the folder "JES" >> "Model" >> "agentization".
-Find and double-click the file main.m.
+Open the folder "JES" >> "Model".
+Find and double-click the file main.m (in the folder "agentization").
 The MATLAB editor opens, and you can change the simulation parameters.

 To run the model, you can either:
 - Type the script name (main) in the command line and press enter